Wisconsin Department of Workforce Development (DWD) and the Federal Bureau of Labor Statistics (BLS) announce the latest U.S.,

 Without seasonal adjustment, December's rate was 5.8 percent, unchanged from November and down from 6.6 percent in December 2012.

-The U.S. seasonally adjusted unemployment rate for April 2013 was 7.5 percent, down from 7.6 percent in

-March and down from 8.1 percent in April 2012.
+The U.S. seasonally adjusted unemployment rate for December 2013 was 6.7 percent, down from 7.0 percent in November and down from 7.9 percent in December 2012.

-Without seasonal adjustment, the U.S. rate for April was 7.1 percent, down from 7.6 percent in
+Without seasonal adjustment, the U.S. rate for December was 6.5 percent, down from 6.6 percent in November and down from 7.6 percent in December 2012.

 and identifies areas of the state where people reside who have recently filed for unemployment insurance benefits.